811 5th Street,

 The stagehouse is hemp and still works.
 Two Xenon projectors operate from the projection booth.
 The building is in better-than-fair condition and is the object of a community-based restoration project.
 It has always been privately owned, the most recent for 40 years.
 Now under the management of a 501©3 non-profit entity.

 “Would appreciate hearing from others who have mounted a similar restoration project.
 Major aspects of this job include: Roof replacement with restoration of ornamental cornice; upgrades for HVAC; new stage floor; new apparatus for backstage; electrical upgrades; ADD codes; new seating, sound lighting, projection, interior decoration & marquee.
 Estimated costs: $1.75 – $2.0 million.”
+The Strand Theatre was reopened August 2, 2014.

 Just login to your account and subscribe to this theater